yhwang/presto-intro/docs/lab-3/README.md

 `<presto-root>/etc/catalog` directory and provide the data source information in the property file.

 For the MySQL database, you can find the following content in the `./catalog-new/mysql.properties` file.
-It contains the information about the MySQL database we set up earlier.
+It contains the information about the MySQL database you set up earlier.

 ```
 connector.name=mysql